What is important in a realtionship?

 AM I ATTRACTED TO THIS PERSON?

 I have to admit that’s my first thought.
 Not that looks mean everything but I think they do mean a lot.
-I certain things attractive, I’m sure you do too.
-My things may be different to the things you find attractive but let’s face it there needs to be a level of primal attraction. it could be their appearance, what they do in bed, what they’ve achieved in life.
+I find certain things attractive, I’m sure you do too.
+My things may be different to the things you find attractive but let’s face it there needs to be a level of primal attraction.
+It could be their appearance, what they do in bed, what they’ve achieved in life.
 In any relationship you’re going to find yourself annoyed / angered / enraged with that other person.
 I swear there’s many relationships I’ve been in where the only thing that kept me in that relationship was how attractive I found that woman.

 DO WE HAVE COMMON INTERESTS?

 You’ll need something to talk about, activities you can both do together.
 Positive time spent together will build and strengthen your relationship.
 So yes, definitely we need that.

 Do they come off as nice, trustworthy, hardworking, intelligent? do they want to be in a committed relationship?
 Are they capable of doing so?
 Are they capable of being a parent if the relationship progresses even further?
 When I met my partner / ex partner she made a point of asking me these things to assess if i would be a suitable mate.
 This is something that really turned me on about her, she really seemed to know what she wanted and where she wanted to go.
 Presumably if I’d given other answers I wouldn’t have been seen as a suitable partner for her.